 Dance is offered as an option in the Sixth Form as part of senior games lessons.

 Professional theatre practitioners, speakers, performers and workshop specialists visit the School to provide after-school sessions on a broad range of performance styles.
 Past workshops led by specialists from Cambridge University and from the West End have included stage combat, gothic horror and commedia dell’arte.
-In 2015 sixth formers spent a day at the RSC workshopping Volpone before meeting members of the professional cast and watching a performance.
-Students even had an opportunity to meet and quiz Joanna Lumley when she visited the School to talk about the importance of performing arts.

 We run several dance clubs, enabling the study of a range of styles, from contemporary to street jazz, and participate in the annual Bodywork Outreach dance show, with brings together the most talented dancers in the region.